The Future of Apache Airflow

 A promising lead towards addressing this is added support for CockroachDB, a database following the Google Spanner whitepaper (and founded by former Google File System engineers) and designed precisely for the features listed above.

 Improved Test Suite

 A common complaint among contributors to Airflow is the long time that it can take for Travis, the CI of choice for the Airflow project, to run all the tests when cutting a new release.
-This has been brought up in the past but given Airflow’s code base has hit a scale where it can take up to an hour for Travis to run, we see this test suite finally making it over the line (and are looking forward to helping!).
-One factor to help in this process is the proposed break out of plugins (which has been growing and is a large code base in and of itself).
+This has been brought up in the past but given Airflow’s codebase has hit a scale where it can take up to an hour for Travis to run, we see this test suite finally making it over the line (and are looking forward to helping!).
+One factor to help in this process is the break out of plugins (which has been growing and is a large codebase in and of itself).
 Which brings us to…

 Before we talk about this, it’s important to note that this is NOT on the official Airflow roadmap (at least not yet) but is rather something that the Astronomer team has been mulling around as we see the continued proliferation of plugins.

-The brilliance of airflow plugins (and why they have contributed in no small part to the success of the entire project) is how wide-ranging they can be, enabling your workflows to connect with GCP, AWS, and Hadoop ecosystems as well as any number of other APIs and databases rather trivially.
+The brilliance of airflow plugins (and why they have contributed in no small part to the success of the entire project) is how wide-ranging they can be.
+They can enable your workflows to connect with GCP, AWS, and Hadoop ecosystems as well as any number of other APIs and databases rather trivially.

 Ironically, this is also their weakness.
 Importing Google Cloud plugins and opening the door to extra processing and dependency conflicts makes zero sense if your stack is on AWS.
 The inherent brittleness of plugins that have to interact with constantly changing APIs by their very nature require a different release schedule from the core project, which is a slower procedure as any error could affect core functionality.